exercism/website-copy/pages/terms_of_service.md

 - share or upload content that a reasonable person could deem to be objectionable, offensive, distressing, or otherwise inappropriate.
 We would recommend that you familiarise yourself with our Values and Code of Conduct.
 - impersonate any person or entity, falsely claim an affiliation with any person or entity.
 - access the Platform accounts of others without permission, or perform any other fraudulent activity.
-- make unsolicited offers and advertisements to other Users of the Platform (including, but not limited to, unsolicited advertising and unsolicited job postings)
+- make unsolicited offers and advertisements to other Users of the Platform (including, but not limited to, unsolicited advertising and unsolicited job postings).
 - attempt to collect personal information about Users or third parties without their consent.
 - intentionally interfere with our Platform's security-related features.
 - intentionally interfere or damage our Platform, or any user’s enjoyment of it.